matt-cart/website/website/content/how-i-built-this-website-(part-3).md

 3. Configuring the Markdown blog (you are here)
 4. [Amazon Web Services](/blog/how-i-built-this-website-(part-4\))

 In this post we will build a more sophisticated Flask project that has a Markdown blog component.
 This post builds on Part 1 of the series.
 Before starting, clone [my GitHub repository](https://github.com/matt-cart/website) for this project in order to follow along (this is different than the repository we used in Part 1).
-As with last time, remember to install packages for both the Python virtual environment and Bower environment prior to starting.
+As with last time, remember to install packages for both the Python virtual environment and Yarn environment prior to starting.

 ## Updated website structure